LukeLIN-web/GNNlearning/notebook/llm-agent.md

 怎么重构的?

-Good evening everyone, today I would like to introduce the paper , benchmark self evolving, a Multi-Agent Framework for Dynamic LLM Evaluation.

-The first author is from Fudan University and Tongji university.

 The evaluation of LLMs has emerged as a crucial area.
 A lot of benchmark datasets have been proposed to evaluate LLMs.
 However, with the rapid development of LLMs, these static datasets are inadequate.

 There are two problems